Ikhwan (Kashmir): Disbandment

 After the 1996 assembly elections, due to the public's detestation of their ruthless tactics and several publicity campaigns by pro-secession organisations, the Ikhwan quickly found themselves ostracised by the political establishment.
 The official cover for the armed group was stripped soon after by the Indian government which led to a huge spike in casualties.
 Ikhwan is expected to have lost over 150 members.
 According to a 2003 report by The Hindu, nearly 350 to 500 members of Ikhwan remained on active duty with the Jammu and Kashmir Police and the Indian Army and were paid a regular stipend.

-Kuka Parray was killed by Kashmiri mujahids in 2003 while he was on his way to inaugurate a cricket match in Sonawari, District Bandipore.
-Javed Ahmad Shah was also killed a month earlier by Kashmiri terrorists at the Greenway Hotel in Srinagar.
+Kuka Parray was killed by Kashmiri militants in 2003 while he was on his way to inaugurate a cricket match in Sonawari, Bandipore district.
+Javed Ahmad Shah was also killed a month earlier by Kashmiri militants at the Greenway Hotel in Srinagar.
 Liaqat Khan continues to live in Kashmir.